rowr111/easyblink/README.md

 ## how to use
 This code assumes you have a strip of APA102 LEDs and a raspberry pi.
-Check the blinkt notes about for some details abut raspberry pi pins etc.
+Check the blinkt readme for some details abut raspberry pi pins etc.

 ### example code